All The Best Rooftop Bars In Sydney For A Frothy-Filled Summer

 The Sydney skyline and Sydney Harbour Bridge may be a distant blip, but the wide-angle view of looking back at the city from Watsons Bay Boutique Hotel is like no other perspective in the city.

 Most of the other hotel bars on this list could be repeated just about anywhere in the world.
-Watsons Bay Boutique Hotel, on the other hand. is as Sydney as they come.
+Watsons Bay Boutique Hotel, on the other hand.
+It’s as Sydney as they come.

-Enjoyed this Sydney rooftop bars guide?
-Be sure to check out some of our other rooftop bar round-ups:
+If you enjoyed this Sydney rooftop bars guide, make sure you check out some of our other hospitality guides below:

 Shop B.H.
 Magazine